 The Financial Technology Law Review: Portugal

-The main legal and regulatory fintech concerns are those related to payment services and e-money related activities, as well as crowdfunding platforms.
-The two current main categories of fintech companies are payment services institutions and e-money issuers, both of which are regulated under Decree-Law No. 91/2018 of 12 November, enacting the Payment Services and E-Money Legal Framework (PSEMLF), which transposed Directive (EU) 2015/2366 of the European Parliament and of the Council of 25 November 2015 (the PSD2) to the Portuguese legal framework.
-The PSEMLF also created the necessary regulation for third-party providers such as Payment Initiation Service Providers (PISP) and Account Information Service Providers (AISP) to enter the Portuguese market.
-Crowdfunding platforms are regulated by Law No. 102/2015 of 24 August and Law No. 3/2018 of 9 February, as well as by the Portuguese Securities Market Commission (CMVM) Regulation 1/2016.
+The main legal and regulatory fintech concerns are those related to payment services and e-money-related activities, as well as crowdfunding platforms and cryptoassets.
+The two current main categories of fintech companies are payment services institutions and e-money issuers, both of which are regulated under Decree-Law No. 91/2018 of 12 November 2018, enacting the Payment Services and E-Money Legal Framework (PSEMLF), which transposed Directive (EU) 2015/2366 of the European Parliament and of the Council of 25 November 2015 (PSD II) to the Portuguese legal framework.
+The PSEMLF also created the necessary regulation for third-party providers such as payment initiation service providers (PISP) and account information service providers (AISP) to enter the Portuguese market.
+Crowdfunding platforms are regulated by Law No. 102/2015 of 24 August 2015 and Law No. 3/2018 of 9 February 2018, as well as by the Portuguese Securities Market Commission (CMVM) Regulation 1/2016.

-The Portuguese legislator and regulatory authorities' approach to fintech has been somewhat neutral, which resulted in the late transposition of the Payment Services Directive 2 (PSD2) (a delay of almost a year from the 13 January 2018 deadline).
-Furthermore, there is still no legal approach for testing financial technology under a sandbox regime.
-This is also true from a tax perspective, seeing as no specific legal regime exists in Portugal for fintech-related tax incentives.
+The Portuguese legislator and regulatory authorities' approach to fintech had been somewhat neutral, which resulted in the late transposition of PSD II (a delay of almost a year from the 13 January 2018 deadline).
+This is also true from a tax perspective, as no specific legal regime exists in Portugal for fintech-related tax incentives.

-Notwithstanding this, the Portuguese financial regulators (i.e., the Bank of Portugal (BoP), the CMVM and the Insurance and Pension Funds Authority (ASF)) implemented the Portugal FinLab programme (now in its third edition) with the purpose of establishing an easily accessible communication channel between entrepreneurs and emerging companies, on the one hand, and the financial regulators, on the other, aimed at supporting fintech businesses and companies in navigating the legal and regulatory challenges and concerns posed by the regulators.
+In addition to the above, the Portuguese financial regulators (i.e., the BoP, the CMVM and the Insurance and Pension Funds Authority) implemented the Portugal FinLab programme (now in its third edition) with the purpose of establishing an easily accessible communication channel between entrepreneurs and emerging companies, on the one hand, and the financial regulators, on the other, aimed at supporting fintech businesses and companies in navigating the legal and regulatory challenges and concerns posed by the regulators.
 Additionally, regulators have shown increased interest in these matters, as demonstrated by their participation in fintech-related conferences and the disclosure on their websites of information released during these conferences.

 i Licensing and marketing

 The PSEMLF sets out the applicable rules and requirements for the incorporation and licensing of payment institutions and e-money issuers as well as PISPs and AISPs, all being subject to the BoP's supervision.
-For that effect, specific mandatory legal documentation must be filed with the BoP, including, inter alia, draft by-laws, business plan, share capital commitment, corporate structure and beneficial ownership, the managers' identification and fit and proper documentation, as well as corporate governance and internal compliance models and procedures.
+To that effect, specific mandatory legal documentation must be filed with the BoP, including draft by-laws, business plan, share capital commitment, corporate structure and beneficial ownership, the managers' identification and fit and proper documentation, as well as corporate governance and internal compliance models and procedures.
 The minimum statutory share capital requirement currently applicable to payment institutions ranges from a minimum of €20,000 to €125,000 (depending on the type of services provided) and a minimum of €350,000 for e-money institutions.
-PISPs must have a minimum statutory share capital of €50,000 and AISPs are required to hire an insurance policy or other similar guarantee scheme covering their activity in Portuguese territory in the case of breach or unauthorised access to data.
+PISPs must have a minimum statutory share capital of €50,000 and AISPs are required to acquire an insurance policy or other similar guarantee scheme covering their activity in the Portuguese territory in the case of a breach or unauthorised access to data.

 All marketing and advertising carried out by these entities must abide by the general rules applicable to marketing and advertising by banks and other financial institutions.
 This means that, among other requirements, all marketing and advertisement products and materials must clearly identify the offering or advertising entity, while also ensuring that the main features and conditions of the marketed products or services are easily understood by targeted consumers.